 A number of the strategies in this program call for certain reports to be prepared on an annual or biennial basis.
-The Council will consult with the parties involved in preparation of these reports to establish the most appropriate time of the year for com"The procedures for implementing this program should ensure that planning results in onthe-ground actions and that those actions feed information about their results back to the region to guide future decisions."

-pletion of each report.
+The Council will consult with the parties involved in preparation of these reports to establish the most appropriate time of the year for completion of each report.
 Following approval by the Council, these deadlines will be recorded in the Technical Appendix.
 Deadlines established for these reports are subject to change by mutual agreement between the Council and the reporting parties.
 Unless otherwise indicated, all reports are due beginning in calendar year 2002.